oanasabau1/Energy-Management-System/README.md

 # Energy-Management-System

-This repository contains a gradually developed project for the **Distributed Systems** course: a web-based **Energy Management System.
+This repository contains a gradually developed project for the **Distributed Systems** course: a web-based **Energy Management System**.

 ## Branch Information